English Grammar Lesson: Common Grammatical Mistakes and How to Avoid Them!

 Here are the 8 words and their definitions:

-- Noun: a word used to identify any of a class of people, places, or things.
+a word used to identify any of a class of people, places, or things

-- Pronoun: a name used for an individual person, place, or organization; the first letter is capitalized to show it is a name.
+a noun; a name used for an individual person, place, or organization; the first letter it capitalized to show it is a name

-- Preposition: a word (often a short word) that expresses the relationship between two other nearby words (ex: or, for, in, on, etc)
+a word (often a short word) that expresses the relationship between two other nearby words (ex: or, for, in, on)

-- Interjection: a word that shows emotion and is often not grammatically connected to a sentence.
+a word that shows emotion and us often not grammatically connected to a sentence

 Your vs You're